AlibabaCloudDocs/ros/intl.en-US/Resource Types/CS/ALIYUN::CS::KubernetesCluster.md

 # ALIYUN::CS::KubernetesCluster

-ALIYUN::CS::KubernetesCluster is used to create a cluster of the Container Service for Kubernetes \(ACK\) Proprietary Edition.
+ALIYUN::CS::KubernetesCluster is used to create a dedicated Kubernetes cluster.

 ## Syntax